Doors

 Lest it all seems serious, it’s important to say that he’s having fun, too!
 On the expertly realized “Night,” you can practically see the boy band choreography in your head.
 No matter the vibe and virtue of a particular song on Requiem, all of them sound bigger and bolder than anything he’s done before.
 The poppy and peppy first single “Say” feels tailor-made to become an anthem, sung along to by crowds of thousands at massive live shows.
 That’s what’s needed at a crossroads like this, after all: just since 2019, keshi has gone from selling out small 250-capacity clubs to headlining his own upcoming global arena tour in 2024-2025, including stops at Madison Square Garden in NYC and the Forum in LA.
 This is to say, at a junction this dramatic, keshi might not be exactly sure what the future holds, or where his life and career will go next on this rollercoaster of an existence he’s had.
 But the point is, it almost doesn’t matter: with Requiem, he’s shown that whatever comes his way, there will be beautiful music made to accompany it.

-Tickets go on sale Friday, November 22 at 10AM via Ticketmaster.com.
+Tickets are on sale now via Ticketmaster.com.

 Dining